Skip to Content

 Quick Steak Stir Fry

 Even the briefest of strolls around my website will indicate my love of fakeaway recipes.
-Now not all of it is about saving money, 13 years living in over a 100km round trip away from my closest takeaway is a huge influence.
+Now not all of it is about saving money, 13 years living over a 100km round trip away from my closest takeaway is a huge influence.

-This easy beef and broccoli stir fry recipe joins a host of beefy fakeaway recipes.
 Dishes like Szechuan beef, Chinese beef and mushroom stir fry, Chinese beef curry, beef and black bean sauce and black pepper beef are real favourites of mine.

-One of the reasons that I love cooking stir fries with beef is because it cooks so quickly and stays so tender.
+One of the reasons that I love cooking stir-fries with beef is because it cooks so quickly and stays so tender.
 This whole dish cooks in about 7 or 8 minutes!

-Finally the sauce, a delicius dark and silky littlenumber made from a combination of dark and light soy sauce with hoisin and sesame oil.
+Finally the sauce, a delicius dark and silky little number made from a combination of dark and light soy sauce with hoisin and sesame oil.

-Yup that’s right this dish forgoes the usual oyster sauce… why? well because I like it that way!
+Yup, that’s right this dish forgoes the usual oyster sauce… why? well because I like it that way!

 If you want beef in oyster sauce, fear not I have a recipe for that too!